AtlasOfLivingAustralia/galaxias/README.md

   (`create_bd_project()`)
 - Support translating biodiversity data into the Darwin Core standard (`use_dwc()`)
-- Translate between markdown and xml formats for easy metadata editing (`read_md()`)
+- Import markdown to a range of formats for easy metadata editing (`read_md()`)
-- Build, validate and publish a repository as a Darwin Core Archive (`build_dwca()`)
+- Build and validate Darwin Core Archives (`build_dwca()`)

 ## Citing galaxias